-Market risk appetite is provided for all trading exposure within the Group as well as the Group's non-trading foreign exchange (FX) exposures.
-Majority of the non-trading FX exposures are arising from the investment in the overseas subsidiaries in Asia.
+Market risk appetite is provided for all trading exposures within the Group as well as the Group's non-trading FX exposures.
+Majority of the non-trading FX exposures arise from our investment in overseas subsidiaries in Asia.

 Standardised Approach